ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

-Rather, we study variational autoencoders as a specific case of variational inference in deep latent Gaussian models with inference networks, and demonstrate how we can use Keras to implement them in a modular fashion such that they can be easily adapted to various common problems with different (non-Gaussian) likelihoods, such as classification with Bayesian logistic / softmax regression.
+Rather, we study variational autoencoders as a specific case of variational inference in deep latent Gaussian models with inference networks, and demonstrate how we can use Keras to implement them in a modular fashion such that they can be easily adapted to approximate inference in various common problems with different (non-Gaussian) likelihoods, such as classification with Bayesian logistic / softmax regression.

-This first post will lay the groundwork for a series of future posts that explore how we can trivially extend this basic modular framework to the more powerful methods proposed in the latest research, such as the normalizing flows for building richer posterior approximations [#rezende2015]_, the Gumbel-softmax trick for inference in discrete latent variables [#jang2016]_, and even the most recent GAN-related density-ratio estimation techniques for likelihood-free inference [#mescheder2017]_ [#tran2017]_.
+This first post will lay the groundwork for a series of future posts that explore ways to extend this basic modular framework to implement the more powerful methods proposed in the latest research, such as the normalizing flows for building richer posterior approximations [#rezende2015]_, importance weighted autoencoders [#burda2015]_, the Gumbel-softmax trick for inference in discrete latent variables [#jang2016]_, and even the most recent GAN-based density-ratio estimation techniques for likelihood-free inference [#mescheder2017]_ [#tran2017]_.

 .. _Keras: https://keras.io/
 .. _guiding principles: https://keras.io/#guiding-principles